cogdog/font-awesome-5-menus/README.md

 Download this repository as a .zip file then upload it as a plugin in your WordPress dashboard.

 Then, activate the plugin through the 'Plugins' menu in WordPress.
 Look for a menu item under the **Settings** menu.

+## Not Limited to Version 5

+My decision to name this plugin tied to version 5 was not the best choice, and credit to the original plugin for allowing a setting to load the Font Awesome from an external CDN.
+So you can use this plugin to allow Font Awesome 6 icons.

+In the plugin's Settings under **Load Font Awesome 5 From:** change the option from `Local plugin folder (default)` to  `A custom location:` and find the CDN hosted version you want from https://cdnjs.com/libraries/font-awesome -- in the case below, we are using All of the version 6.2 free icons `https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.2.0/css/all.min.css`

 ## Frequently Asked Questions